Certainty Blog

 First Article Inspections

-First article inspections happen after the first products are produced by your production line.
-By assessing the first mass production run of manufactured products, teams can compare output to stated product quality specifications and make recommendations for any necessary corrective action.
+First article inspections happen after the first products come off your production line.
+Teams assess the initial mass production run of manufactured products.
+They then compare output to stated product quality specifications.
+Consequently, they can make recommendations for any necessary corrective action.

 Inter-production Inspections

-Inter-production inspections typically happen when between 30% and 50% of a mass production run has been completed.
-This allows teams to collect real-time data and ensure that quality hasn’t decreased throughout the production run.
+Inter-production inspections typically happen when between 30% and 50% of a mass production run is complete.
+This timing allows teams to collect real-time data.
+Furthermore, it ensures that quality has not decreased throughout the production run.

 Pre-shipment Inspections

-The pre-shipment inspection often occurs when at least 80% of the run is finished and goods are being packed for shipment.
-Using a random sample method, quality control inspectors can get a general sense of product consistency and remove any faulty products.
+The pre-shipment inspection often occurs when at least 80% of the run is finished.
+At this point, goods are ready for packing and shipment.
+Inspectors use a random sample method to gauge product consistency.
+In addition, they remove any faulty products from the batch.

 Container Loading Inspections

-Finally, container loading inspection processes happen after all other quality control inspections have been completed, and focus on ensuring that finished products are packed correctly.
-It also offers one last chance before shipping to discover any damages or defects in the final products.
+Finally, container loading inspections happen after all other quality control inspections are complete.
+They focus on ensuring that finished products are packed correctly.
+Moreover, this stage offers one last chance before shipping to discover any damages or defects in the final products.

 The Importance of Quality Assurance and Software Solutions for Product Quality

-It is important to note that quality control inspections are not a guarantee of flawless products.
-Even the most rigorous and comprehensive inspections can miss some defects or errors that may affect the performance or safety of the products.
-This is why quality control inspections should be complemented by quality assurance processes that monitor and improve the overall production system.
+Quality control inspections do not guarantee flawless products.
+Even the most rigorous inspections can miss some defects or errors.
+For this reason, quality control inspections should work alongside quality assurance processes.
+These processes monitor and improve the overall production system.

-A lack of quality assurance can lead to serious consequences for manufacturers, such as product recalls, customer complaints, legal actions, or reputational damage.
-A prominent example of this is Tesla, a company that faced quality issues and recalls due to production ramp-up and lack of quality control.
+A lack of quality assurance can lead to serious consequences for manufacturers.
+These include product recalls, customer complaints, legal actions, and reputational damage.
+For example, Tesla faced quality issues and recalls during its production ramp-up.
 According to Reuters, in 2021 Tesla recalled “more than 475,000 of its Model 3 and Model S electric cars to address rearview camera and trunk issues that increase the risk of crashing”.

 How to Use Quality Control Inspection Checklists to Improve Your Product Quality

-The benefits of an effective quality control inspection include greater confidence that products entering or leaving your facility meet all applicable quality standards, along with the ability to document these findings of reporting and auditing, in turn ensuring that your quality management system is up to date.
+An effective quality control inspection offers greater confidence that products meet all applicable quality standards.
+In addition, it provides the ability to document findings for reporting and auditing.
+As such, it keeps your quality management system up to date.

-But how do you leverage these benefits in practice?
+How do you leverage these benefits in practice?
 It starts by identifying areas of potential concern using inspection checklists.
-Here, options such as a Gemba Walk Checklist can help pinpoint product processes that are worth a closer look.
-Then, you can determine where in the product lifecycle these concerns fall: Are they supplier issues?
+For example, a Gemba Walk Checklist can help pinpoint processes worth a closer look.
+Next, determine where in the product lifecycle these concerns fall.
+Are they supplier issues?
 Inter-production problems?
 Pre-shipment concerns?
-Once you know what you’re looking for and where it’s happening in your production framework, you can assign a quality control inspection team to carry about the applicable inspection type and report the results.
+Once you know what to look for and where it happens, you can assign a quality control inspection team to carry out the applicable inspection type and report the results.

 In this blog post, we learned that: